JHRobotics/softgpu/softgpu.md

 [HKEY_LOCAL_MACHINE\Software\VMWSVGA]
 ;
 ; Limit mapping of VRAM in MB.
-For Windows 9x is limit ; around 300 MB and if you attach mode, system will crash.
+For Windows 9x is limit ; around 300 MB and if you attach more, system will crash.
 ; But keep on might that VRAM is almost unutilized and if you ; don't need 8k resolution isn't reason why increase this value.
 "VRAMLimit"=dword:00000080